How to Collect Unpaid Rent Once a Tenant Moves Out: Landlord Tips

 6. Attend the court hearing: Present your case before the judge on the scheduled court date.
 State the facts, provide evidence, and explain why you believe you are entitled to the unpaid rent.
 In cases where the tenant moved away and doesn't show up to court, the landlord will automatically win.

-7. Follow up: If the judge rules in your favor and issues a judgment, take appropriate steps to collect the rent owed.
+7. Follow up: If the judge rules in your favor and issues a judgment, take appropriate steps to collect unpaid rent.
 The judge's decision may involve wage garnishment, bank account levy, or other legal means available in your jurisdiction.

 Consider consulting with a lawyer who specializes in landlord-tenant law.
 A lawyer can provide guidance on your legal rights and obligations, help navigate the complex legal process, and assist in pursuing the owed rent through the appropriate legal channels.